If you’re looking to refresh your vehicle from the inside out with some deep cleaning, then here are six different ways to make it happen!

 Hand-Wash and Wax the Exterior

-There’s no better way to make your car shine than washing it by hand.
+There’s no better way to make your car's exterior shine than washing it by hand.
 Automatic car washes can be abrasive and even damaging to your car’s paint, but washing by hand is gentler and allows you to get into the nooks and crannies missed by the bristles.
 Since pollen is out in full force, washing by hand helps remove any attached to your car and minimize its long-term damage to your paint.

-If you’re looking to wax your car as well, it’s essential to dry the exterior with a microfiber towel thoroughly.
+If you’re looking to wax your car as well, it’s essential to dry the exterior with a microfiber cloth thoroughly.
 These towels are made to trap any remaining dirt or dust, so the paint’s surface is as clean as possible before applying the carnauba wax.
 Random orbital polishers are surprisingly crucial tools, as they spread the wax consistently across the paint and minimize the potential for any noticeable smears.

 The best part about a quality hand-wash and wax is how much it can help protect your car's paint in the long term.
 Sure, it’s another routine chore, but it keeps your car looking like you just bought it!